knowit/kubernetes-workshop/docs/_docs/preparations/onlinecloud.md

 ## Connect to our cluster and install kubectl configuration

 * Go to https://console.cloud.google.com/
-* Make sure your logged in user is your Knowit-account (see user icon in upper right)
+* Make sure your logged in user is your Knowit account (see user icon in upper right)
+* Open a terminal, and run `gcloud auth login`.
+Follow the instructions, and use your Knowit account.
 * Click "Select a project" in the top, type "kubernetes-workshop-101" and select it.
 * In the navigation menu on the left, go to Kubernetes Engine (under "Compute") -> Clusters.
 Verify that you can see a cluster (i.e. you can see for instance cluster-1, europe-west3-a, 6 vCPUS, and so on).
 If you